KIRONRAJ/Cyber_Project_Version2/README.md

   on constrained hardware.
 Relative comparisons between methods remain meaningful, but absolute values are not representative of microcontroller performance.
+- The methods stop replays of *previously seen* messages, but not the **RollJam** attack, where an attacker jams and stores a genuine message and replays it later.
+That replayed message is genuinely fresh (new nonce, forward counter), so it defeats all four methods including the Hybrid.
+  Defeating RollJam needs a two-way challenge-response exchange, which is identified as future work.

 ## Project structure